getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 Once everything is compiled and the bin folder is prepared, we can run our server.

 xsp, is the stand-alone ASP.NET application server.
 Rember how I said that the binstubs are versioned.
-Since our application is targeting the 4.x framework version we use `xsp4` if we were target 2 or 3 we could use `xsp2` or `xsp3`.
+Since our application is targeting the 4.x framework version we use `xsp4` if we were target 2.0 we could use `xsp2`.

-In side your application root run
+Inside your application root path run

 `xsp4`